A-Koufakou/Emotion-Dataset-Study-NLP/DatasetDetails.md

 - Link to dataset: [https://osf.io/awy7r/](https://osf.io/awy7r/)

 **DENS**
-- \cite{liu2019dens}
+- Authors: Liu et al.
 - collected classic and modern English narratives from online sources (wattpad and Project Gutenberg).
-The 9,710 passages in DENS (Dataset for Emotions of Narrative Sequences) were annotated by Amazon Mechanical Turk workers with \textit{joy, sadness, anger, fear, anticipation, surprise, love, disgust}, and \textit{neutral}.
+The 9,710 passages in DENS (Dataset for Emotions of Narrative Sequences) were annotated by Amazon Mechanical Turk workers with joy, sadness, anger, fear, anticipation, surprise, love, disgust, neutral.
 - The data is available on request.

 **EmoContext**